-1. How Young Can A Baby Fly?
+1. How Young Can A Baby or Toddler Fly?

-2. Which Airline Should We Fly?
+2. Which Airline Should We Fly with Baby?

 When it comes to travel, advance planning always saves you money and anxiety.
 Inform a travel professional of all children flying and their ages, and let the agent get you the best fares and seats.
 On most airlines, one “lap child” under 2 years can still travel free domestically in the United States with each fare-paying adult, without a guaranteed seat.
 Products such as the Baby B’Air vest, which enables parents to harness an infant to an adult seat belt, have minimized the safety issues for lap children.
-But to encourage the safest option — -restraint in an FAA-approved child seat (CRS) tightly buckled into an airline seat — -many major US airlines charge only 50% of the lowest ticketed adult fare for children under 2.
+But to encourage the safest option — restraint in an FAA-approved child seat (CRS) tightly buckled into an airline seat — many major US airlines charge only 50% of the lowest ticketed adult fare for children under 2.

 On international flights, most foreign airline’s party line is to charge 10% of the adult fare plus taxes and fees for a lap child (and from 50%-67% of the adult fare for a reserved seat for children 2-12 years).
 However, it is essential to ask lots of questions; notes the site airfarewatchdog.com, “Airlines may have different definitions for ‘adult fare” ranging from 10% of the highest possible fare in that class to 10% of what accompanying adults paid.”